CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. Microsoft Endpoint Manager helps deliver the modern workplace and modern management to keep your data secure, in the cloud and on-premises.
 Endpoint Manager includes the services and tools you use to manage and monitor mobile devices, desktop computers, virtual machines, embedded devices, and servers.
 Endpoint Manager combines services like Microsoft Intune, Configuration Manager, Desktop Analytics, co-management, and Windows Autopilot.

-1. From the navigation menu scroll down to Admin centers and select **Endpoint Manager**.
+1. Switch back to **Admin Center** portal, from the navigation menu scroll down to Admin centers and select **Endpoint Manager**.
 This will redirect you to Endpoint Manager admin center.

    ![](Images/img196.png)